barr-israel/barrcodes/content/posts/1brc_part1/index.md

 Core 1 is specifically chosen to avoid core 0(and its SMT sibling core 5) which handles some kernel related work, and to ensure the program always runs on a performance core and not an efficiency core, as Intel's newer CPUs utilise a hybrid approach combining two different types of cores on the same CPU.

 > [!NOTE] hyperfine
-> [hyperfine](https://github.com/sharkdp/hyperfine) is a simple benchmarking tool that automatically runs a program enough time to be statistically certain to a high enough degree that the measurement is accurate.
+> [hyperfine](https://github.com/sharkdp/hyperfine) is a simple benchmarking tool that runs a given program many times to generate an average and a range of statistically likely run times.
 > It is useful to very easily measure the run time of complete and short programs in their entirety without modifying or recompiling the code, which fits this challenge.

 The measurements file is preloaded into the page cache using [vmtouch](https://github.com/hoytech/vmtouch) to eliminate the overhead of reading it from disk.